stinkyink/book-publishing-guide/chapter4.markdown

 <img src="/book-publishing-guide/img/mailchimp.png" class="align-left" />
 Look around for email service providers that you are comfortable using.
 If you trust our recommendations, we suggest you give
 <a href="http://mailchimp.com" rel="external">Mailchimp</a> a try.

-It’s free up to 2,000 subscribers in
-their Forever Free plan, and you barely lose any functionality from the paid options.
+It’s free up to 2,000 subscribers in their Forever Free plan, and you barely lose any functionality from the paid options.
 Overall, a fantastic choice for starting your email activities.

 <a href="http://mailchimp.com" rel="external">Check out MailChimp here</a>

-## Book marketing tip 3: Have a social media presence
+## Book Marketing Tip 3: Have a Social Media Presence

 The world has become social, and having an online presence that talks, comments and is readily approachable is a great feature.